Youth Stress & Mood Program (YSAM)

 Clinic Overview

-The Youth Stress and Mood Program at the University of California, Los Angeles (UCLA) is dedicated to improving health and mental health in children and adolescents, and developing and evaluating treatments and services for depression, self-harm, and suicide prevention.
-Our program focuses on enhancing coping and stress management in children and adolescents, supporting families in caring for their children, and developing services to meet the needs of diverse children and families.
+The Youth Stress and Mood (YSAM) Program at the University of California, Los Angeles (UCLA) is dedicated to improving health and mental health in children and adolescents, and developing and evaluating treatments and services for depression, problems with emotion regulation, self-harm, and suicide prevention.
+Our program focuses on enhancing coping skills, emotion regulation, and stress management in children and adolescents, supporting families in caring for their children, and developing services to meet the needs of all children and families.
 The program provides clinical services, training and education, involves collaborative work with community partners and families to strengthen community resources for depression, self-harm, and suicide prevention in youth.

-Directed by Dr. Joan Rosenbaum Asarnow, Professor of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood Program offers the following services:
+Directed by Dr. Jocelyn I. Meza, Assistant Professor of Psychiatry and Biobehavioral Sciences at UCLA and Dr. Joan Rosenbaum Asarnow, Professor of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood (YSAM) Program offers the following services:

-- More extended evaluations for youth presenting with depression, high levels of stress, and risk for suicide and self-harm.
+- Mental health evaluations for youth presenting with depression, trauma and stress, and risk for suicide and self-harm.

-- Youth dialectical-behavior therapy-informed treatment (Y-DBT).
-The UCLA YSAM program was a site for the largest completed randomized controlled trial of dialectical behavior therapy (DBT) for adolescents.
+- Dialectical-behavior therapy (DBT).
+The UCLA YSAM program was a site for the largest completed randomized controlled trial of DBT for adolescents.
 This trial supported the efficacy of DBT for reducing suicide attempts and self-harm among adolescents presenting with high levels of suicide and self-harm risk.
-The UCLA Y-DBT Program is fortunate to have an Advisory Board including: Dr. Alec Miller; Dr. Linda Dimeff; and Dr. Lynn McFarr.
+The YSAM program emphasizes multi-family DBT skills group at the present time.
+The UCLA DBT Program is fortunate to have an Advisory Board including: Dr. Alec Miller; Dr. Linda Dimeff; and Dr. Lynn McFarr.

 - Family consultation and support.